Alec Tag Line

 Daily Tasks within career planning careers

 Day to day activities will vary according to the location the Career Planner / Advisor is working in.
-In general, duties will include some of the following:
+Once you have read through the list below, note down the duties you perform yourself, as these can be listed on your professional CV.
+When you come to the CV writing part of your job search, it always helps to have all your information to hand.
+Duties will include some or all of the following:

 • Holding one-to-one sessions with clients, exploring goals and options.